myDeed/myDeed/README.md

 3. This should download all the node modules.

-4. Use the same hardhat-config.js file as in the project and so the necessary changes in the `config.json` file in the `functions` folder under the `loginsystem` directory.
+4. Use the same hardhat-config.js file as in the project and thus do the necessary changes in the `config.json` file in the `functions` folder under the `loginsystem` directory.

 5. To deploy your smart contract with hardhat, use this command.
 ```bash